limbernie/limbernie.github.io/_posts/2020-01-18-player-htb-walkthrough.md

 ### OpenSSH 7.2p1 - (Authenticated) xauth Command Injection

 This vulnerability almost got me.
 Notice that `6686/tcp` is running OpenSSH 7.2?
 The prerequisite for the only exploit (EDB-ID [39569](https://www.exploit-db.com/exploits/39569)) I could find, is `X11Forwarding` has to be enabled.
 There's no way for me to confirm that without actually trying the exploit.
-So, let\'s do this.
+So, let's do this.

 <a class="image-popup">
 ![4425c449.png](/assets/images/posts/player-htb-walkthrough/4425c449.png)